The Power and the Glory: Plot

-During the period when Catholicism was outlawed in Mexico, the state of Tabasco enforces the ban rigorously, while many other states follow a don't-ask-don't-tell policy.
+During the period of intense anti-clerical government policies in Mexico, the state of Tabasco enforces a ban on Catholicism rigorously, while many other states follow a don't-ask-don't-tell policy.
 But in Radical Socialist Tabasco, priests have been settled by the state with wives (breaking celibacy) and pensions in exchange for their renouncing the faith and being strictly banned from fulfilling pastoral functions.
 Those who refuse are on the run and liable to be shot.

 A scene-setting introduction to some of the characters, who are enduring a barely satisfactory existence in the provincial capital, now gives way to the story of the novel's protagonist: a fugitive priest returned after years to the small country town that was formerly his parish.
 The narrative then follows him on his journey through the state, where he tries to minister to the marginalised people as best he can.
-In doing so, he is faced by many problems, not least of which is that Tabasco is also prohibitionist, with the unspoken prime objective to hinder celebration of the Sacrifice of the Mass, for which actual wine is an essential.
+In doing so, he is faced with many problems, not least of which is that Tabasco is also prohibitionist, with the unspoken prime objective to hinder celebration of the Sacrifice of the Mass, for which actual wine is an essential.
 Otherwise it is fairly easy to obtain beer or hard liquor, despite their being forbidden.

 The unnamed "traitor to the state" is a 'whisky priest' who, among his other personal failings, had fathered a child in his parish some years before.
 Now he meets his daughter during a brief stay, but is unable to feel repentance.
 Rather, he feels a deep love for the evil-looking and awkward little girl and decides to do everything in his power to save her from damnation.
 His chief antagonist is the police lieutenant, who is morally irreproachable but unbending in outlook.
 While he is supposedly "living for the people", he puts into practice a plan of taking hostages from villages and shooting them if he discovers the priest has sojourned there without being denounced.
 On account of bad experiences with the church in his youth, there is a personal element in his pursuit.